patrick-llgc/Learning-Deep-Learning/paper_notes/fast_dllm.md

 	- KV cache refresh/update
 		- KV cache needs to have "refresh" periodically to prevent drift
 		- Reuses block-level KVs across adjacent steps
-		- updates the cache after each block’s decoding.
+		- Updates the cache of all blocks after each block’s decoding.
 The update is lightweight and folded into decoding, with no extra overhead.
 - Q: Does Fast-dLLM’s confidence-based decoding guarantee blocks are decoded in a fixed number of steps
 	- Confidence-based decoding is dynamic, tokens unmasked per step varies per step but generally exceed 1
 	- unmask top-confidence token if no tokens meet threshold to prevent an infinite loop

 #### Notes
-- <!--Questions and notes on how to improve the current work-->
+- Unmasking schedule: S-shaped saturating curve
+	- t=1 to t≈T/3: Slow progress.
+Few tokens (high-confidence anchors) unmask per step
+	- t≈T/3 to t≈2T/3: Fast progress.
+Many tokens unmask per step (stable context enables batch unmasking)
+	- t≈2T/3 to t=T: Few remaining tokens unmask per step (hard dependencies take time)